Omega Block

 War broke out in the Middle East.
 Gas prices ascended alongside lift tickets.
 A federal antitrust class action law suit was filed against the megapasses alleging unlawfully inflated prices.
 Apocalyptic feelings abounded, exacerbated by an unprecedented heat dome over the western United States.
 Ninety-degree days on the Front Range.
 Ninety.

 Peak by peak, the mountain shut down.
 The patches of see-through snow widened from windows into abysses so deep that grass began to reach through them.
 One of the mountain’s co-founders, Trygve Berge, died early in April.
 He was 93.
-The first proper run where we take our beginners is named after him.
+The first green run where we take our beginners after the magic carpet is named after him.